 However, all was not to be well.
 In 1872, a fire broke out in the heart of Boston and burned a great portion of the business district, including both Carter's locations.
 Nothing remained of the buildings or equipment.
 Because they had a good reputation, good will with the business community, and ink formulas, they were able to start over.

 As stated earlier, John W. Carter was the mainstay of the ink division.
-After the fire, he joined with Dinsmore and bought out the adhesives ink and division, forming a new venture known as Carter, same sarris of restantion and [Fig. 1] [Figs. 3] NEW YORK Chan 29.
-188.5 Ganullett, + Brooks BOUGHT OF CARTER, DINSMORE & CO BATTERYMANCS OF, BORTON Wm.
-Carter & Bros.
-Carter's Raven Black Ink bottle and order form for a gross of the popular Raven Black Cones. pontiled umbrella Cost - only \$3.00!
+After the fire, he joined with Dinsmore and bought out the ink and adhesives division, forming a new venture known as Carter, Dinsmore, and Company in